doaleix/apx-manual/docs/02-Advanced-Admin/09-Styles/02-conditional-styles.md

 ![](/img/9.Styles/cond-styles12.png)

-In this case, Central Nodes will be yellow when they have the status "Planned", orange when they have the status "Installed, light green when they have the status "Tested" and dark green when they have the status "Live".
+In this case, Central Nodes will be yellow when they have the status "Planned", orange when they have the status "Installed", light green when they have the status "Tested" and dark green when they have the status "Live".
 If it doesn't have a status, or another status other than the previously mentioned, it will be black.

 **Tip**: To make sure you type the correct "_code_" of the status check under Administration &gt Codifiers &gt Element State.

 ![](/img/9.Styles/cond-styles13.png)

-**Note**: Sometimes the "_code_" of a status is not what you see on the dropdown of the element, so make sure you type it correctly.
+**Note**: Sometimes the "_code_" of a status is not what you see on the dropdown of the element, so make sure you check the value in the column "_code_".

 ### By Ufield